 It is organized by the Ministry of Youth and Sports and aims at the promotion and quality of French equestrian sports.

 Western outskirts of Saumur

-The Mushroom Museum was established in an old limestone quarry.
+The Mushroom Museum was founded in an old limestone quarry.

-The low level of humidity and constant temperatures (11°C to 14°C) which are found in underground galleries create ideal conditions for growing mushrooms.
+The low level of humidity and constant temperatures (11°C to 14°C) of the underground galleries create ideal conditions for growing mushrooms.

-The local industry was developed in the early 19th century and became a thriving industry.
+The local industry was developed in the early 19th century and thrived ever since.

 There are over 1000km of underground galleries.

 The 200 000 tonnes of Champignons de Paris or Psalliota Hortensis produced in the Saumur region represent 65% of the national production.

 The visit of the city Saumur should take a couple of hours, but you have obviously to allow much more for the castle and various museums.